marcpaq/b1fipl/README.md

 ![From a French Prayer-book of the Thirteenth Century, in the British Museum.](https://raw.githubusercontent.com/marcpaq/b1fipl/master/FunnyAnimals.jpg)

-## Programming langauges are amazing
+## Programming languages are amazing

 Programming languages are amazing pieces of work.
 They turn our words, numbers, and symbols into the bits that make a machine do things.